xbmc/repo-plugins/plugin.program.mceremote/ReadMeFirst.txt

 If you tweak the button settings you might want to write a keyboard.xml file to make XBMC take whatever action you want on your customised keypress.
-The sixth option "Edit keyboard.xml" will open your keyboard.xml in Notepad.
-One day someone will write a dedicated keyboard.xml editor, but for now Notepad is the best I can do!
+The sixth option "Edit keyboard.xml" will edit your keyboard.xml.

+As first installed, MCERemote will ask if you want to download a keymap editor applet.
+If you answer "No" it won't nag you again.
+If you subsequently want to download the keymap editor go into the addon settings, and under the Misc section enable "Update/install keymap editor".
+When you next select "Edit keyboard.xml" you'll be prompted to download the keymap editor.

+If you don't download the keymap editor your keyboard.xml will be opened in Notepad.

-If you don't already have a keyboard.xml you'll be asked if you want to create one.
+NB if you don't already have a keyboard.xml you'll be asked if you want to create one.
 Answer yes to create a template keyboard.xml that you can modify to your requirements.

+There isn't a manual for the keymap editor since it hould be pretty obvious how to use it.

 John Rennie
-16th November 2010
+20th November 2010